grapemoney/bae.finance/README.md

-# bae.finance
-Bae.finance | A new kind of BAE.
+# bae.finance | A new kind of BAE.

--

 Just like our Bae, $BAE is indivisible.